chandranayak89/ML-Based-Test-Automation/ML-Based-Test-Automation/README.md

 - Wrote comprehensive deployment documentation and guides
 - Implemented integration tests to validate end-to-end workflows
 - Created a Makefile for simplified development and deployment operations

+### Phase 7: Root Cause Analysis & Reporting
+- Enhanced the root cause analysis module with advanced pattern recognition algorithms
+- Developed visual reporting tools for test failure patterns and prediction accuracy
+- Implemented an interactive dashboard for real-time monitoring of test results
+- Created customizable report templates for different stakeholders
+- Added failure clustering to identify common categories of test failures
+- Implemented trend analysis for failure patterns over time

+### Phase 8: Final Refinements & Deployment
+- Updated all documentation with detailed usage instructions
+- Created comprehensive unit tests for all core components
+- Packaged the project as a Python module for easy installation
+- Implemented a streamlined main.py script for simplified execution
+- Conducted final code reviews and refactoring for improved maintainability
+- Deployed the final version to GitHub with detailed examples
+- Added continuous integration workflows for automated testing

 ## Setup